vighnesh32/Visual-Analytics-Project/README.md

 # Visual-Analytics-Project
 #### File Name and Decription :
 1. suicides.csv - Original dataset
-2. project.ipynb - This file contains the code for exploratory data analysis, data visualization and machine learning algorithms
+2. project.ipynb - This file contains the code for exploratory data analysis, data visualization and machine learning algorithms.
 3. report.pdf - Project report

 #### Sequence of running the codes :